nyacho04/holbertonschool-shell/basics/README.md

 this is script prints the absolute path name of the current working directory.

+this script display the contents list of your current directory.